zuozhenggh/learning-library/developer-library/mysql-nodejs/environment/environment.md

 - User OCID
 - Tenancy OCID

-The Region is part of the information provided by Terraform.
+The Region is part of the information provided by Terraform in the *Application Information* the previous Lab.
 This could be something like `us-ashburn-1` or `eu-frankfurt-1`.

 The user OCID (Oracle Cloud Identifier) is your unique user id.
 It can be found on your profile page, which you can find by clicking on your name in the menu on the top right.